LiberTEM/LiberTEM/docs/source/udf.rst

 The UDF interface of LiberTEM is heavily utilizing the existing LiberTEM architecture.
 First, data is partitioned into several `"partitions"` and distributed across workers.
-Then, each partition, which can be viewed as a collection of frames, are processed by the user-defined `process_frame` method.
+Then, each partition, which can be viewed as a collection of frames, are processed by the user-defined `process_frame` or `process_tile` method.
+Tiles are described in more detail in TODO confirm link `Tiled processing`_ and are useful to improve the performance of some numerical operations.
+In the following, the simpler `process_frame` interface is described first.
-Here, frames are fetched in an iterative manner, and `process_frame` method performs user-defined operations on the frames.
+Here, frames or tiles are fetched in an iterative manner, and the `process_frame` or `process_tile` method performs user-defined operations on the frames.
 After all the frames in a partition are processed, LiberTEM iteratively `merges` the results from each worker, which is called by the `merge` method in UDF class.
 To summarize, the UDF interface of LiberTEM performs operations at two levels: `process_frame`, which performs user-defined operations on frames within each partition, and `merge`, which merges the output of `process_frame` from each partition.
 Note that in both `process_frame` and `merge`, buffers store the intermediate